Theses and Dissertations are the written documents produced by students for a higher degree or as part of their undergraduate studies.

 ADT is the Australasian Digital Thesis Program to establish a distributed database of digital versions of theses produced by the postgraduate research students of Australian universities.

 The British Library collection contains more than 475,000 US doctoral theses acquired from UMI (now ProQuest) in microform and several hundred Canadian doctoral theses.
 In September 2001 the British Library stopped acquiring these.
-Paper copies of many North American theses can be purchased online from ProQuest Dissertation Publishing with a credit card.
+Copies of many North American theses can be purchased online from ProQuest Dissertation Publishing with a credit card.

 Alternatively, applications for overseas theses not held at the British Library can be made direct to the awarding university, or through the British Library's Worldwide Searches service.